 Instructions:

-- Spray directly on glass or mirrors and wipe with a lint-free cloth or newspaper.
+- Spray and wipe with a lint-free cloth.

 What About Disinfection?

 Not Ready to DIY?
-Look for the EPA Safer Choice Label
+Look for EPA Safer Choice Products

 A Small Change That Makes a Big Impact